 Double Feature Series #2: Mob Justice

-This is the second post in what I'm calling my double feature series, in which I post a pairing of two movies that I love.
+This is the second post in what I'm calling my Double Feature Series, in which I post a pairing of two movies that I love.
 These movies will usually be made 20+ years apart and are thematically related somehow.
-I see one as a sort of a spiritual successor of the other.
-The point is to avoid blatantly obvious pairings or homages that have been pointed out before (like certain Woody Allen movies combined with certain Bergman movies, for example).
-Instead, I aim to bring two seemingly disconnected films together, into one thought.
+I try to draw out these relations, and in doing so, bring two seemingly disconnected films together, into one thought.

 The second entry in this series illustrates the temporal possibilities of influence we see in film!
-They are two quite harrowing movies about the dangers of mob justice presented by Fritz Lang and Thomas Vinterberg respectively:
+They are two quite harrowing movies about the dangers of mob justice, directed by Fritz Lang and Thomas Vinterberg respectively: